lharris4/hk25/content/scienceteams.md

 - Standardize tracking output formats ([unify MCS mask files](https://github.com/WACCEM/MCSMIP-DYAMOND/blob/main/src/unify_mask_files.py))
 - Example MCS mask files ([Globus link](https://app.globus.org/file-manager?destination_id=87909b37-fbcf-4735-a72e-1a406301a053&destination_path=%2Fsample_mcs_mask%2F&two_pane=true))
 - Data sharing (upload instructions TBD)

+---

+### Global representation of local extremes ([hk25-lx1](https://github.com/digital-earths-global-hackathon/hk25-teams/tree/main/hk25-lx1))

+Climate extremes can develop on a wide range of spatial scales from continental to local.
+Global km-scale models allow us a global view on such extremes with local detail important for impacts for the first time.
+Here, we will use them to quantify the spatial variability lost at coarser resolutions typical for established global models (e.g. from CMIP6 or HighResMIP).
+This will allow us to identify regions where output resolution matters for the representation of extremes and build understanding of the underlying processes.
+Comparing km-scale models will enable us to analyses cases where models agree or diverge and trace them back to model differences, for example in the treatment of deep convection.

+In this team we will test what the added value of high-resolution output is for the spatial representation of climate extremes.
+We also aim to understand potential differences between models.

+**Coordination**: Lukas Brunner (lukas.brunner@uni-hamburg.de)

+### Sketch of initial activities
+* Calculate extreme indices (e.g., [ETCCDI](https://etccdi.pacificclimate.org/list_27_indices.shtml)) at the highest available resolution from all available models
+* Analyze what and where spatial variability is lost at coarser resolutions
+* Compare different extreme indices and models and understand disagreements